 The salads sit

 “At one restaurant where I worked, the salads were made up to three days earlier.
 They were sitting on a tray with a thousand other salads in the refrigerator.
 The waiters went back, grabbed a plate and some dressing, and handed it to the customer.”—Jake Blanton.
-Find out which salad you should never, ever order in restaurants.

 Check on the ingredients